 What are the disadvantages of bespoke software?

 All bespoke software requires ongoing fixes and changes, either to address errors (which are inevitable) or keep up with the continual evolution of IT.
-So there is no end to a bespoke software project, arrangements need to be in place to ensure that experts are always available and involved.
-And tools and approaches that work for small-scale software are not appropriate for large, important software products so if the project is successful there is a constant need to upgrade.
+As there really is no end to a bespoke software project, you need to ensure that experts are always available and involved.
+And tools and approaches that work for small-scale software are not appropriate for large, important software products, so if the project is successful, there is a constant need to upgrade.

 Many business leaders are frustrated that the costs never seem to end.

-How can I ensure bespoke software delivers innovation?
+How can I ensure that bespoke software delivers innovation?

-Businesses that embark on bespoke software need to understand the likely cost and effort in the short, medium and long-term.
-They need to create a robust business plan that demonstrates the value and remain entirely focussed on delivering this.
+Businesses that embark on bespoke software need to understand the likely cost and effort in the short-, medium- and long-term.
+They need to create a robust business plan that demonstrates the value and remain entirely focussed on delivering it.

 They need to ensure that have the necessary technical skills and leadership skills to deliver the software to time and budget and to deliver the intended business outcomes.